One-Parent Family Payment and Half Rate Maternity Benefit

-If you are pregnant and expect to be parenting alone without the support of a partner then you may be eligible for both the One-Parent Family Payment (OFP) and a half of Maternity Benefit, once you meet the necessary conditions of each payment.
+If you are pregnant and expect to be parenting alone then you may be eligible for both the One-Parent Family Payment (OFP) and a half rate of Maternity Benefit, once you meet the necessary conditions of each payment.

-You can apply for the OFP as soon as your baby is born and, once assessed, then if the payment is awarded then you may receive a full rate of OFP (dependent on the means test) and also a half rate of Maternity Benefit, whilst on maternity leave from work.
+You can apply for the OFP as soon as your baby is born and if the payment is awarded you may receive a full rate of OFP (dependent on the means test) and half-rate Maternity Benefit for the duration of your maternity leave.

-If you take additional unpaid maternity leave of up to 16 weeks then whilst your Maternity Benefit will end after 26 weeks you could retain payment of the OFP during this time and beyond, pending your income and return to work.
+If you take additional unpaid maternity leave of up to 16 weeks, your Maternity Benefit will end after 26 weeks, but you could retain the OPF payment pending your return to work.

-One-Parent Family Payment and a half rate Carer’s Allowance
+One-Parent Family Payment and Half Rate Carer’s Allowance

-If you are applying for Carer’s Allowance in respect of one of your children then, should you qualify, you may be entitled to both payments until the youngest child is 16.
-When the child for whom you are receiving Carer’s Allowance reaches the age of 16, the child may then qualify for Disability Allowance in their own right.
-A parent who is still caring full-time for the child may be entitled to Carer’s Allowance, without the child who is receipt of Disability Allowance, being included as a qualifying child.
+Once the child for whom you are receiving Carer’s Allowance reaches the age of 16, they may qualify for Disability Allowance in their own right.
+A parent who is still caring full-time for the child may be entitled to Carer’s Allowance without the child who is receipt of Disability Allowance, being included as a qualifying child.

 As a carer, you may receive a Free Travel Pass.
 This allows you to travel free of charge on any public transport.
 However, it is only for you and does not entitle anyone else to travel free of charge if they are accompanying you.

 Household Benefits Package

 If you are a carer and living with the person you are caring for, you may qualify for the Household Benefits Package, which includes an allowance towards Electricity, Natural Gas or Bottled Gas Refill Allowance and a Free TV Licence.